p4-team/ctf/2015-09-26-trendmicro/captcha/README.md

 Whole script is available [here](captcha.py).

 The script works as follows:
 First we remove the colorful vertical lines.
-For this we:

-* Get the color distribution of image pixels and we get the two dominant colors - filling and text (skipping white)
-* We scan the picture and if a pixel has different color than the 2 dominants, we change it to dominant.
+For this we get the color distribution of image pixels and we get the two dominant colors - filling and text (skipping white) and then we scan the picture and if a pixel has different color than the 2 dominants, we change it to dominant.
 If it is next to text-color pixel we choose text-color, otherwise we use filling color.
+We do this with:

 	def get_filling(pixels, i, j, best_colors, x_range):
 		left = pixels[(i - 1) % x_range, j]